All Products

 }

-• sequence_name: The sequence name.
+• sequence_name: The name of the Sequence.

-• sequence_length: The maximum length of the sequence.
+• sequence_length: The maximum length of the Sequence.

-• sequence_delim: The separator between elements in the sequence.
+• sequence_delim: The separator between elements in the Sequence.

-• The request parameters for the online inference service (EAS Processor) must include a feature whose key is the value of sequence_pk.
+• The request parameters for the Online Inference Service (EAS Processor) must include a feature whose key is the value of sequence_pk.

-• For example: click_50_seq: 5410233389955966;1832586 (The separator is the value configured for sequence_delim).
+• For example: click_50_seq: 5410233389955966;1832586 (the separator is the value of the sequence_delim configuration)

-• In the preceding example, the value of the click_50_seq feature is 5410233389955966;1832586.
+• In the example above, the value of the click_50_seq feature is 5410233389955966;1832586.

-• The model inference service uses this field as a key to query the item's side info.
+• The Model Inference Service uses this field as a key to query the item's side info.

-• The feature name is ${sequence_name}__${input_name}, such as click_50_seq__ts.
+• The feature name is ${sequence_name}__${input_name}, for example: click_50_seq__ts.

 • When the feature operator has only one input field, the content of that field must be a sequence.
 In this case, you do not need to configure sequence_fields.

-• For example, in this configuration, the offline table requires four columns: click_50_seq__item_id, click_50_seq__price, click_50_seq__ts, and click_50_seq__clk_time_seq.
+• For example, in this sample configuration, the offline table requires four columns: click_50_seq__item_id, click_50_seq__price, click_50_seq__ts, and click_50_seq__clk_time_seq.

-• For example, in this configuration, the offline table requires one non-sequence column: ${cur_time}.
+• For example, in this configuration, the offline table requires one non-sequence column: ${cur_time}

-• value_dimension (can be abbreviated as value_dim): The dimension of each element in the sequence.
-For sequence_raw_feature, if this is set to 1, the output type is array<float>.
-If set to other values, the output type is array<array<float>>.
-For sequence_id_feature, if this is set to 1, the output type is array<string>.
-If set to other values, the output type is array<array<string>>.
+• value_dimension (also abbreviated as value_dim): Specifies the dimension of each element in the Sequence.
+For a sequence_raw_feature, the output type is array<float> when this parameter is set to 1, and array<array<float>> for other values.
+For a sequence_id_feature, the output type is array<string> when this parameter is set to 1, and array<array<string>> for other values.
 The default value is 0.

 {